Poison ivy: Can it grow on trees?

-A common question people have is “Can I get poison ivy in the winter?” (when the plant is dormant).
+A common question people have is, “Can I get poison ivy in the winter?” (when the plant is dormant).
 I can attest from personal experience the answer is “Yes!”
 The oils in the plant are persistent and exist in both foliage and stems, although wildlife and birds seem to have no effect from browsing on this plant.
-As the firewood season approaches, Michigan State University Extension strongly encourages people to become familiar with what the vine looks like as it grows up the trunk of a tree when splitting or using wood.
+If you’re collecting firewood, MSU Extension strongly encourages you to become familiar with what the vine looks like as it grows up the trunk of a tree when splitting or using wood.
 The stem is easy to identify because of its brown, hairy rootlets covering the trunk.

 According to MSU Diagnostic Services specialist Angela Tenney, if the plants still have viable leaves on them, they can be controlled well into the fall season.
 Treat with a systemic herbicide such as Glyphosate or a brush killer labeled with the compound Triclopyr and follow the label precisely.
 Woody specimens may be cut down and immediately “painted” or daubed with the herbicide using a paint brush for directed spot-treatment or equipment consistent with the product label.
 You can also use pruning shears or a hatchet to nick the trunk and simply apply the product to the open wound all the way around the stem.
 By next spring the plant should have taken up the chemical and will not leaf out.